Bend, Oregon. Italy has some beautiful natural sights, but there really just is no place like home.

 If you are traveling inside the Schengen Zone, things are not too different from actually having your permesso di soggiorno card.
 While you may not be asked for your passport or other personal documents, except your ID, when catching a plane inside the Schengen Zone, it’s important that you have your permesso di soggiorno receipt on you at all times in case you are stopped by the police in the country you’re in for whatever reason.
 This receipt proves that you are a resident of Italy and have the ability to leave the country, after 90 days, without a visa.

-As a non-EU citizen with a permesso di soggiorno receipt, you may travel for 90 days before you are require to return to Italy (only if you’re from a country that doesn’t require visas for short-term travel in Europe.
+As a non-EU citizen with a permesso di soggiorno receipt, you may travel for 90 days before you are required to return to Italy (only if you’re from a country that doesn’t require visas for short-term travel in Europe.
 Check out the link I posted above, if you aren’t sure about your country).

 Traveling Outside of the Schengen Zone